cf-platform-eng/tsmgr-samples/mysql/README.md

 tsmgr cluster set-default my-cluster-name
 ```

-## Saving the Marketplace Offer
+## Saving the Offer

-To save the marketplace offer:
+To save the offer:

 <pre><b>$ tsmgr offer save mysql/tsmgr mysql/mysql-1.6.6.tgz</b></pre>

 The command saves MySQL offer on TAS.
-The marketplace name and version will match the name and version defined in `tsmgr.yaml` file.
+The offer name and version will match the name and version defined in `tsmgr.yaml` file.

-Alternatively a &lt;tsmgr&gt;.yaml file can be defined in the tsmgr directory with a different marketplace name and used as input for `tsmgr offer save`:
+Alternatively a &lt;tsmgr&gt;.yaml file can be defined in the tsmgr directory with a different offer name and used as input for `tsmgr offer save`:

 __mysql/tsmgr/custom-mysql.yaml__ sample
 ```
-marketplace-name: custom-mysql
+offer-name: custom-mysql
 charts:
   - chart: mysql
     offered: true